loopbackio/loopback-next/docs/site/Repositories.md

 permalink: /doc/en/lb4/Repositories.html
 ---

-`Repository` represents a specialized `Service` interface that provides strong-typed data access (for example, CRUD) operations of a domain model against the underlying database or service.
+A `Repository` represents a specialized `Service` interface that provides strong-typed data access (for example, CRUD) operations of a domain model against the underlying database or service.

-`Repository` can be defined and implemented by application developers.
+A `Repository` can be defined and implemented by application developers.
 LoopBack ships a few predefined `Repository` interfaces for typical CRUD and KV operations.
 These `Repository` implementations leverage `Model` definition and `DataSource` configuration to fulfill the logic for data access.